neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Internationalization.rst

 Each FLOW3 package may contain any number of XLIFF files.
 The location for these files is the *Resources/Private/Locale/Translations* folder.
 The files there can be named at will, but keep in mind that *Main* is the default catalog name.
-The target locale is then added to the filename as described in the Resources_ section earlier.
+The target locale is then added to the filename as described in the `Localizing resources`_ section earlier.
 The minimum needed to provide message catalogs for the *en* and *de* locales thus would be:

 .. code-block:: text